CjhHa1/CjhHa1.github.io/_pages/about.md

 Personal information
 ------
 Personal Hobbies: basketball, fitness, sneakers and cooking.
-I am keen on learning different dishes.
-I also enjoy watching movies and listening to music.
+I enjoy watching movies and listening to music.
+I am a super fan of Mechanical Keyboards.